It was simple, really.

 “Most importantly, Yu, you’re our friend because we genuinely like you, and just because we go down different paths doesn’t change any of that.”

 Yu, speechless, took a glance over at his partner, and the moment he was met with that loving smile, that’s also a little dopey, he felt the pools of water collected around his eyes silently pour out.
-Yosuke’s arm slide across his back, turning to make an embrace, his hand smoothing circles where it lay.
+Yosuke’s arm slid across his back, turning to make an embrace, his hand smoothing circles where it lay.

 — — —